2025–26 Dhaka Capitals season

-The 2025-26 season is the 12th season for the Bangladesh Premier League franchise Dhaka Capitals.
+The 2025–26 season is the 12th season for the Bangladesh Premier League franchise Dhaka Capitals.
 They were one of the seven teams that participated in the tournament in 2025, having changed their name from Durdanto Dhaka.
 The team is owned by the Champions Sports Ltd, partnered with Shakib Khan & Remark HB Limited.
-They have won the title 3 times in 2012, 2013 & 2016.They will be one of the five teams participating in the contest this season.
+They have won the title 3 times in 2012, 2013 & 2016.They were one of the six teams participating in the contest that season.